mohamedsaif/IntelligentExperiences.OnContainers/src/services/CognitiveOrchestrator/README.md

 >NOTE: If you are pushing to private Azure Container Registry, please make sure you are authenticated correctly.
 Refer to [prerequisites guidelines](../../../guide/02-prerequisites/README.md) for more information.

-For example, if you need to leverage AKS Virtual Nodes capability, you can amend the tolerations to allow deployment to both cluster nodes and virtual nodes:
+If you need to leverage AKS Virtual Nodes capability (for a serverless infinite scale), you can amend the tolerations to allow deployment to both cluster nodes and virtual nodes:

 ```yaml